-Paddock Wood, including land in east Capel, Framework Masterplan(s) SPD(s): 1.
-Town Centre 2.
-North western parcel 3.
-Northern parcel 4.
-South eastern parcel These may be produced as a series of individual SPDs, two SPDS (one for the Town Centre and for the remaining parcels), or as a single SPD.
+Paddock Wood, including land in east Capel, Framework Masterplan(s) SPD(s): Town Centre North western parcel Northern parcel South eastern parcel These may be produced as a series of individual SPDs, two SPDS (one for the Town Centre and for the remaining parcels), or as a single SPD.
 This will be confirmed in due course.
 Adoption status The timetable for the production of the Framework Masterplan(s) SPDs are set out below.
 The timetables will be the same whether they take the form of one, two or several SPDs.
-Purpose For the Town Centre, to: define the extent of the Town Centre; provide a masterplan for the Town Centre to identify key development sites to deliver a mix of town centre uses to provide commercial, employment, cultural and residential development, together with the creation and enhancement of new public realm; establish key principles and objectives for development within the town centre; provide key pedestrian and cycle friendly environments, including linkages to the residential and employment areas beyond the town centre boundary and linkages across the railway line for vehicles, pedestrians and cyclists; rationalise car parking, including the provision of new (potentially multi-storey) car parks, to replace the potential loss of existing surface car parking For the other Framework Masterplans: to provide detailed guidance on how the requirements of the policy STR/SS1 The Strategy for Paddock Wood and east Capel in the new Local Plan will be met, together with other policies in the new Local Plan; these will include guidance on design, phasing, site access and active travel routes to ensure comprehensive development and strong
+Purpose For the Town Centre, to: define the extent of the Town Centre; provide a masterplan for the Town Centre to identify key development sites to deliver a mix of town centre uses to provide commercial, employment, cultural and residential development, together with the creation and enhancement of new public realm; establish key principles and objectives for development within the town centre; provide key pedestrian and cycle friendly environments, including linkages to the residential and employment areas beyond the town centre boundary and linkages across the railway line for vehicles, pedestrians and cyclists; rationalise car parking, including the provision of new (potentially multi-storey) car parks, to replace the potential loss of existing surface car parking For the other Framework Masterplans: to provide detailed guidance on how the requirements

-Paddock Wood, including land in east Capel, Framework Masterplan(s) SPD(s): Town Centre North western parcel Northern parcel South eastern parcel These may be produced as a series of individual SPDs, two SPDS (one for the Town Centre and for the remaining parcels), or as a single SPD.
-This will be confirmed in due course. assimilation with the existing settlement at Paddock Wood; to set out how engagement with the public and stakeholders has been taken into account in the development of the Framework Masterplans; to set out how the development of the different parcels will contribute to the garden settlement principles, and how the SPDs will relate to finer grain design and layout codes in the Paddock Wood Neighbourhood Plan, where relevant.
-Geographical coverage Land indicated as part of the strategic site Paddock Wood, including land in east Capel, in the new Local Plan.
-Production Lead officer Strategic Sites and Delivery Team Leader External resource David Lock Associates and sub-consultant team.
-Indicative timetable Engagement with public and stakeholders Autumn 2021 - Autumn 2022 including at times engagement undertaken by developers, or undertaken by developers and the Council simultaneously Draft prepared Autumn 2022, with time to be adjusted if necessary following receipt of the Inspector's report on Local Plan examination (October 2022) Consultation February - March 2023.
-Adoption
+Paddock Wood, including 1.
+Town Centre land in east Capel, 2.
+North western parcel Framework Masterplan(s) SPD(s): 3.
+Northern parcel - (-) 4.
+South eastern parcel These may be produced as a series of individual SPDs, two SPDS (one for the Town Centre and for the remaining parcels), or as a single SPD.
+This will be confirmed in due course. of the policy STR/SS1 The Strategy for Paddock Wood and east Capel in the Pre-Submission version of the Local Plan will be met, together with other policies in the Pre-Submission version of the Local Plan; these will include guidance on design, phasing, site access and active travel routes to ensure comprehensive development and strong assimilation with the existing settlement at Paddock Wood; to set out how engagement with the public and stakeholders has been taken into account in the development of the Framework Masterplans; to set out how the development of the different parcels will contribute to the garden settlement principles, and how the SPDs will relate to finer grain design and layout codes in the Paddock Wood Neighbourhood Plan, where relevant.
+Geographical coverage Land indicated as part of the strategic site Paddock Wood, including land in east Capel, in the Pre-Submission version of the Local Plan Production Lead officer Strategic Sites and Delivery Team Leader External resource David Lock Associates and sub-consultant team.
+Indicative timetable Engagement with public and stakeholders 2021, including at times engagement undertaken by developers, or undertaken by developers and the Council simultaneously Draft prepared January 2022, with time to be adjusted if necessary following receipt of the Inspector's report on Local Plan (April 2022) Consultation June/July - August 2022.

 Paddock Wood, including land in east Capel, Framework Masterplan(s) SPD(s): Town Centre North western parcel Northern parcel South eastern parcel These may be produced as a series of individual SPDs, two SPDS (one for the Town Centre and for the remaining parcels), or as a single SPD.
 This will be confirmed in due course.
-July 2023
+Adoption October 2022